Deekor/GradeCalculator/README.md

-Version 1 - Not stable still buggy.
+Version 1

 GradeCalculator
 ===============

-Simple Console App for calculating your final grade
+Simple Console App for calculating your final grade in a percentages based class.